Avent Ferry Road Corridor Study

 A preference survey was released at the meeting to gather community feedback on the potential design alternatives.

-As of April 10, 2018, over 402 participants have taken the online survey.
+As of the April 30 deadline, over 570 participants took the online survey.
 The survey results will be used to draft the final recommendations of the study which is projected for release in late Summer.